LucasDamianR/scrape/README.md

 # scrape

-Web Scraping completo de sitio web
+A complete Web Scraping of a website

+Return a .xlsx with all records